When the SIM arrives, how do I activate my new Vaya service?

 - Like content / entertainment ?
 Go OVO / Optus / Telstra :

-If content like Drag Racing or Australian Gymnastics is important to you then consider OVO Mobile.
-Even the mothership, Optus has made some very public investments EPL in content.
-Telstra too, offer a suite of sports content free to their users.
-Content in phone plans isn’t for everyone but if you want to watch video on your phone or stream music, Vaya might not be right for you.
+If content like Drag Racing or Australian Gymnastics is important to you, then consider OVO Mobile.
+Even the mothership, Optus, has made some very public investments in EPL (the English Premier League) content.
+Telstra, too, offer a suite of sports content free to their users.
+Content in phone plans isn’t for everyone, but if you want to watch video on your phone or stream music, Vaya might not be right for you.

 - Options on the Telstra Mobile Network :